Taroko Gorge & Hualien: What to Know Before You Plan

 Safety and Awareness

 Taroko is safe in terms of crime, but the environment requires attention.
 Stay within marked areas, follow signage, and respect closures.
 If you are driving or using a scooter, be aware of narrow roads and limited visibility in tunnels.
-A cautious approach keeps the experience smooth and enjoyable.
+A cautious approach is particularly important in a landscape that continues to recover from earthquake and storm damage, and helps keep the experience safe and enjoyable.

 How Taroko Fits Into Your Taiwan Route